-Oxford English for Careers: Tourism 3 Student's Book
+Oxford English for Careers: Tourism 3 Student's Book A course for pre-work students who are studying for a career in the tourism industry.

 Tourism 3 teaches pre-work students to communicate accurately in English, within the context of a career in tourism.